Code-Institute-Submissions/artontray-PROJECT3/README.md

 After finishing to read the instructions, the user can start playing!

- The Game display have 4 differents level of difficulty:
+ The Game have 4 differents level of difficulty:
 * Beginner : User will have to guess a number from 1 to 100
 * Medium : User will have to guess a number from 1 to 500
 * hard : User will have to guess a number from 1 to 1000